 The human body exhales about one-third of a liter of water while you sleep.
 Stuck in a tent, that water condensates, and the shape of the tent helps bring that moisture down to where you’re sleeping.
 Combined with the high humidity of summer, it can make sleeping uncomfortable.

-A small, desiccant tent dehumidifier can help cut moisture while you sleep, helping you get more restful sleep.
+A small, desiccant tent dehumidifier for camping can help cut moisture while you sleep, helping you get more restful sleep.

 Other Useful Tips